Would've, Could've, Should've: Composition

-Swift wrote and produced "Would've, Could've, Should've" with Dessner in 2021 while the duo was in LA for the 2021 Grammy Awards.
+Swift wrote and produced "Would've, Could've, Should've" with Dessner in 2021, while the duo was in Los Angeles for the 2021 Grammy Awards.
 Dessner plays numerous instruments for the track including bass guitar, electric guitar, acoustic guitar, harmonica, synthesizer, and piano.
 Other musicians include Bryce Dessner (electric guitar), James McAlister (drums, synthesizer), Bryan Devendorf (drums), and Thomas Bartlett (keyboards, synthesizer).
 The track's production features steadily building acoustic guitar, synthesizers, and distortion.
-Callie Ahlgrim from Business Insider described the genre as soft rock, and Rolling Stone considered it a new wave-leaning song.
+It is a soft rock and indie pop song, with elements of new wave.
 In The Oregonian, Lizzy Acker found the track containing "an almost-country vibe".
 Commenting on the production, USA Today's Melissa Ruggieri said it features "a galloping cadence and soaring chorus".

 In the lyrics, a narrator ruminates about a past relationship with an older man when she was 19 years old and how it still haunts her into adulthood.
 The narrator reflects on the relationship, "I damn sure never would've danced with the devil at 19 / And the God's honest truth is that the pain was heaven / And now that I'm grown, I'm scared of ghosts."
 She examines how the trauma turned her memories into weapons ("I regret you all the time"), but also admits how it used to entertain her ("the God's honest truth is that the pain was heaven").
 Religious references are prevalent ("You're a crisis of my faith" and "The tomb won't close, stained glass windows in my mind").